 7.2.3.
-Server Configuration - Avaya
+Server Configuration - Avaya Aura® Session Manager

 Servers are defined for each server connected to the Avaya SBCE.
-In this case, UPC is connected as the Trunk Server and Session Manager is connected as the Call Server.
+In this case, Eir is connected as the Trunk Server and Session Manager is connected as the Call Server.

 The Server Configuration screen contains four tabs: General, Authentication, Heartbeat, and Advanced.
-Together, these tabs allow the configuration and management of various SIP call server-specific parameters such as TCP and UDP port assignments, IP Server type, heartbeat signalling parameters and some advanced options.

-From the left-hand menu select Global Profiles \rightarrow Server Configuration and click on Add and enter a descriptive name.
+Together, these tabs allow you to configure and manage various SIP call server-specific parameters such as TCP and UDP port assignments, IP Server type, heartbeat signaling parameters and some advanced options.
+From the left-hand menu select Global Profiles → Server Configuration and click on Add Profile and enter a descriptive name.
 On the Add Server Configuration Profile tab, set the following:

 - Select Server Type to be Call Server.

-- Enter IP Address / FQDN to 10.10.3.42 (Session Manager IP Address).
+- Enter IP Addresses /FQDN to 10.10.3.42 (Session Manager IP Address).

 - For Port, enter 5060.

 - For Transport, select TCP.

 - Click on Next (not shown) to use default entries on the Authentication and Heartbeat tabs.